jacobm3/vault-install/README.md

 &nbsp;

+# Setup Remaining Nodes

+Run these commands on each additional node you wish to join to the cluster.

-# Join Remaining Nodes to the Cluster
+## Join to Cluster

     $ vault operator raft join \
         -leader-ca-cert=@tls/ca.crt \